tek5030/setup_scripts/README.md

 #### Install Sophus
 Sophus must be installed from source.
 We use `git` and `cmake` for this.
 Use `man cmake` or `cmake --help` in order to learn more.
 Note that Eigen must be installed before we try to install Sophus.
+We specify some options to CMake in order to configure the build according to our needs.
+A library may support more or less options, but the three we see below are pretty common for many libraries.

+On the second last line, we utilize `cmake` also for compiling the software, using the `--build` flag.
+(In Ubuntu, it is usually the same as using `make`, so you can assume that `cmake --build .` is equal to `make`.
+Anyhow, the actual compiler (like `gcc`, `g++` or `clang` will eventually be called under the hood, but that is another story).

 ```bash
 # Clone the repository (download the code) from GitHub.
 git clone --depth 1 https://github.com/strasdat/Sophus.git